Nitestack/dotfiles/README.md

 ## Documentation

-The UNIX cli version of `dotfiles` was created with [`Bashly`](https://bashly.dannyb.co).
+The UNIX CLI version of `dotfiles` was created with [`Bashly`](https://bashly.dannyb.co).
-The Windows version of `dotfiles` was created with pure PowerShell.
+The Windows CLI version of `dotfiles` was created with pure PowerShell.

 Because PowerShell and Bash/zsh are different from each other, the flags are not the same.

 The convention for UNIX-style CLI's is to use `-` for short flags and `--` for long flags.
 It uses the `kebab-case` if it is a long flag.
 For example, `dotfiles -h` and `dotfiles --help` are the same command.

-The convention for Windows style CLI's is to use only `-`, but for short and long flags.
+The convention for PowerShell is to use only `-`, but for short and long flags.
 It uses the `PascalCase` if it is a long flag.
 For example, `dotfiles -h` and `dotfiles -Help` or even `Get-Help dotfiles` are the same command.

 > :bulb: **As you might have noticed, the `-h` flag works on both Windows and UNIX!**

 > :bulb: **The short flags (if any) also work on both Windows and UNIX!**

 Other than these conventions, the UNIX cli version of `dotfiles` is similar to the Windows version.
 They use the same commands with the same flags.